 Pursuant to Chapter 382, the District is required to receive approval from the Court when incurring debt, including the Bonds.
+The Court approved the District's issuance of the Bonds on October 24, 2023.

 This approval granted by the Court is not to be construed as (i) a representation or warranty by the County that the Bonds will be paid or that any obligations assumed by any of the parties will, in fact, be performed, (ii) a pledge of the faith and credit of or by the County; additionally, the fact that the Court has approved the Bonds as required by Chapter 382, Local Government Code, may not, in any event be used as a sales device with respect to the Bonds, nor shall such approval be construed as a representation or warranty by the County concerning the validity of the Bonds.